nextcloud/documentation/admin_manual/maintenance/manual_upgrade.rst

    the new ``nextcloud/apps/`` folder to a list of the of the apps in your backed-up/old ``nextcloud/apps/`` folder.
-If you find 3rd party apps in the old folder that needs to be in the new/upgraded instance, simply copy them over and insure the permissions are set up as shown in step 9.
+If you find 3rd party apps in the old folder that needs to be in the new/upgraded instance, simply copy them over and ensure the permissions are set up as shown below.

 9. Adjust file ownership and permissions::